 Weekly assignments are due by the beginning of class in the week in which they are listed on the calendar (but you can always send them earlier!).
 Instructions for these assignments are available online, along with any necessary templates.
-Please email me your assignments (mhess@luthersem.edu).
-I accept .txt, .rtf, .pdf, .doc, .docx, .xls, .numbers, .pages, and .mov files.
+Please email me your assignments (mary.hess@utoronto.ca).
+I accept .txt, .rtf, .pdf, .doc, .docx, .xls, .numbers, .pages, .mov and google files.
 If you need to use a different file format, please check with me first.